percona/docs-home/docs/blog/posts/Percona Monitoring and Management/pmm-2.44.0-release.md

 ## Get started

-Get hands-on with PMM 2.44.0 by setting up your instance using our [quickstart guide](https://docs.percona.com/percona-monitoring-and-management/quickstart/index.html) {:target="_blank"} or explore the new changes through our [live demo environment](https://pmmdemo.percona.com){:target="_blank"}.
+Get hands-on with PMM 2.44.0 by setting up your instance using our [quickstart guide](https://docs.percona.com/percona-monitoring-and-management/quickstart/index.html){:target="_blank"} or explore the new changes through our [live demo environment](https://pmmdemo.percona.com){:target="_blank"}.

 ## Key highlights